 Known as the center of Otaku culture, Akihabara has different shops specializing in manga, anime, retro video games, figurines, and card games.
 Akihabara is also famous for its electronic stores, ranging from small stalls to giant retailers.
-People say if you cannot find an electronic good here, it means it hasn’t invented yet!
+People say if you cannot find an electric good here, it means it hasn’t invented yet!

-Especially, you can find different anime-related entertainment in Akihabara such as Maid Cafe – a cafe where waitresses dress up and act super cute like maids or anime characters.
+Primarily, you can find different anime-related entertainment in Akihabara such as Maid Cafe – a cafe where waitresses dress up and act super cute like maids or anime characters.